 We based our survey design on the distribution of bluefin tuna catch locations by Basque baitboat vessels during the years 2002-2011 (Figures 2 and 3a), considering that the distribution of catches is representative of bluefin tuna distribution in the area (Figure 3a).
 A zig-zag design was chosen, starting and ending near the base port (Figure 3b).
 The zig-zag design was preferred to parallel transects because it optimizes the time spent cruising, i.e. no inter-transect time needs to be used.
 The choice of starting and ending near the base port also allowed dedicating almost all cruising time to the acoustic survey, i.e. the traveling time to start point and back from end point could be reduced.
-Moreover, with this design the survey as a whole has no trended displacement, which avoids any bias that could derive from the interaction between vessel displacement and tuna displacement.
+Moreover, with this design the survey has no trended displacement, which avoids any bias that could derive from the interaction between vessel displacement and tuna displacement.

-The acoustic survey was performed during 10 consecutive days from 13th to 22nd of July 2015, following the defined transects (figure 3b).
-The total covered distance was 960 nautical miles.
+The acoustic survey is performed during 10 consecutive days, following the defined transects (Figure 3b).
+The total covered distance is 960 nautical miles.
 This corresponds to an average daily cruising distance of 96 nautical miles, i.e. 12 hours of cruising at 8 knots.